- August 16, 2019

 In "Project 5: Sightseer," players become a drone pilot, navigating a futuristic city while taking photos of landmarks for clients.
 With a variety of drones and upgrades to choose from, players must balance speed and photo quality while avoiding obstacles and security measures.
 Successful missions earn rewards and reputation points, unlocking new challenges and customization options in this immersive, open-world flight simulation game.

-- Engaging gameplay with a mix of resource gathering, base building, and vehicle upgrades.
+- The gameplay offers a mix of exploration, resource gathering, and base building, which can be very rewarding.

 “Everything feels pretty good, even if it isn't constant action and the skill is more in your logistical planning than twitch gameplay.”

-“The game is clearly not finished.
-There are bugs like with sensors not working as expected, making them impossible to use, causing issues with the core gameplay where you waste resources instead of managing them and run out of them way faster than what you should have done.”
+“The game is clearly not finished; there are bugs like sensors not working as expected, making them impossible to use.
+This causes issues with the core gameplay, where you waste resources instead of managing them and run out of them much faster than you should.
+Not only that, but because of this, you create a lot more pollution if you try to use them and they are not working.”